tiagofsanchez/blog/content/posts/2020-04-15-Hello hooks, goodbye class components.md

 Here we only need to create a new "state" slice, in this case width by using our `useState` like we did before.
 However we will now introduce the use of `useEffect`, the hook that could be seen as the substitute for `componentDidMount`, `componentDidUpdate` and `componentWillUnmount`, but is not quite the same thing.

-If this is the first time seeing this, I would suggest that you go through react (documentation)[https://reactjs.org/docs/hooks-effect.html] about `useEffect` or, if you are brave enough, check Dan Abramov post; (A complete guide to useEffect)[https://overreacted.io/a-complete-guide-to-useeffect/].
+If this is the first time seeing this, I would suggest that you go through react [documentation](https://reactjs.org/docs/hooks-effect.html) about `useEffect` or, if you are brave enough, check Dan Abramov post; [A complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/).

 > useEffect(fn, [])